 What’s in a company name?
 A lot if you are starting a brand new business.
 When it comes to small business success the right business name can make your company.

-Using a business name generator can help you find the perfect brand name, as well as domain name, for your business online.
-Sometimes it’s
+Using a business name generator can help you find the perfect brand and domain name for your business.

 - Mithril and Mages

 1 – Shopify Business Name Generator